About me, Thomas Denny

-For many years, I have worked to make the community I live in a better place.
-In 1996 I campaigned for legislation which raised the age of a Person in Need of Supervision (PINS) from 16 to 18.
-Among my backers were Senator Mary Lou Rath, George D. Maziarz and assembly members Thomas M. Reynolds and Joseph Pillittere.
-Previous to that initiative, I helped organize a drive that preserved 100 acres of pristine lakefront woodland at Sturgeon Point in the Town of Evans, just to name a couple of examples. .
+Throughout my life I have been driven by the impulse to solve problems.
+In 1996 I successfully campaigned for legislation to raise the age of a Person in Need of Supervision (PINS) from 16 to 18.
+Previous to that, I helped organize a drive that preserved 100 acres of pristine lakefront woodland at Sturgeon Point in the Town of Evans, just to name a couple of examples. .

 I chose to focus on bankruptcy and foreclosure law due to my personal history.
-Before becoming an attorney, I worked an array of blue-collar jobs, such as driving trucks, working in factories and performing carpentry.
-During that time, I dealt with many setbacks that eventually led to me to file for bankruptcy.
+Before becoming an attorney I worked in factories, drove big rig trucks, and repaired homes, among a number of other blue collar jobs.
+During that time, I suffered hardships and setbacks that eventually led me to file for bankruptcy, myself.